 GmbH – is the common LLC and the most common way to start a business in Germany.
 It is suited to small and medium-sized businesses.

-The incorporation procedure is rather simple, as the shareholders of the company have to sign the deed of formation and the articles of association.
-The procedure is performed with the assistance of a public notary in Germany.
+The incorporation procedure is rather simple, as the company’s shareholders have to sign the deed of formation and the articles of association.
+The process is performed with the assistance of a public notary in Germany.

 AG – Public limited company – also not rare cases in Germany, many big companies operate in this way.
-To start AG you need starting capital of 50,000 EUR and must be registered in the Register of Companies.
+To start AG, you need a capital of 50,000 EUR and must be registered in the Register of Companies.

 OHG – General partnership – in order to start a general partnership in Germany, there is no need for capital.
 In contrast to GmbH and AG, the partners in an OHG have unlimited liability.
 A general partnership has to be registered with the Trade Register.